Loading organizations...

 Key people at Mandrel.

-Mandrel was founded by Arjun Aggarwal (Founder).
+Mandrel was founded in 2023 by Arjun Aggarwal (Founder).

 Key people at Mandrel.

-Mandrel was founded by Arjun Aggarwal (Founder).
+Mandrel was founded in 2023 by Arjun Aggarwal (Founder).

 Mandrel is an AI-powered operations data platform built for consumer brands, automating inventory management, purchase orders, shipments, and financial forecasting to provide real-time visibility into fulfillment performance and costs.[1][2][3]
 Founded in 2023, it serves e-commerce operations and finance teams by integrating with tools like Shopify, QuickBooks, ShipBob, Stord, and Shipfusion, solving pain points like manual data entry, SKU-level cost tracking, and supply chain reconciliation to help brands scale profitably.[1][3]
 With a small remote team of about 3 employees (60% local to Boston), Mandrel has raised over $12M in pre-seed/seed funding from investors including Lux Capital, Construct Capital, Zigg Capital, Asymmetric Capital, WndrCo, and Clocktower Ventures, showing strong early momentum in a competitive commerce tech space.[1][2]